 On Monday, we started our series on the best-case and worst-case scenarios for each Big 12 team.

-We continue the series today with Kansas.
+We continue the series with Iowa State.

 June 16: Baylor